SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 I think most of u use some kind of social media.
 Think about searching for someone and that by default you cannot see her/his photos, but after you apply a friend request everything changes.
 And what about your company data?
 Unless you are the boss, I am sure that your company has data for which you do not have sufficient permissions.

 Permissions are everywhere.
 And of course sensenet has its own permission system as well.
-On the new admin-ui gui we did not have any surface to handle these permissions.
-Till now. 🕛 In the last couple of weeks we have tried to design and implement the simplest, easiest to use **permission editor**.
+On the new admin surface handling permissions was only possible with coding and running commands.
+Till now. 🕛 In the last couple of weeks we were about to design and implement the simplest, easiest to use **permission editor**.

 ## Customize it as you want 🔧🔨